natalettileandro/natalettileandro/README.md

 Chemical Engineer with specialization in Data Science, currently Data Science & Engineer at LANXESS

-At LANXESS I perform the Data Science function as well as being responsible for monitoring and supporting Strategic Studies and Projects at the production site.
-I lead projects for digitization and digital transformation in manufacturing processes.
-I work in the implementation of new technologies, process optimization with Analytics and Statistics, as well as preparing people in new ways of working.
+Experienced Data Scientist and Engineer, leading projects on digital transformation and process optimization in manufacturing environments.
+Expertise in implementing advanced analytics, statistical models, and new technologies to drive operational efficiency.
+Skilled in preparing teams for digitalization and promoting data-driven decision-making.
+Fluent in English.

 Main contact: